AIMVT

 Letters of Recommendation (due September 1st of your application year)

-• Two letters of recommendation from a VTS member of AIMVT, or a Diplomate of the American College of Veterinary Internal Medicine (DACVIM).
-Until there are sufficient numbers of the aforementioned, letters of recommendation will be accepted from the following: VTS members of AVTAA, AVTCP, or AVECCT; Diplomates in Anesthesia/Analgesia (DACVAA), Emergency & Critical Care (DACVECC), Surgery (DACVS), Clinical Practice (DABVP), or Radiation Oncology (DACVR-O).
+• Two letters of recommendation from a VTS member of AIMVT, or a Diplomate of the American or European College of Veterinary Internal Medicine (DACVIM).
+Until there are sufficient numbers of the aforementioned, letters of recommendation will be accepted from the following: VTS members of AVTAA, AVTCP, AVST, AVECCTN, or ALAVTN; Diplomates in Anesthesia/Analgesia (DACVAA), Emergency & Critical Care (DACVECC), Surgery (DACVS), Clinical Practice (DABVP), or Radiation Oncology (DACVR-O).

 • In the event the applicant does not have access to TWO of the above-listed VTS-es or Diplomates, the Academy will accept ONE of the two required letters of recommendation from a licensed DVM with an additional letter from said DVM stating that no Diplomate or VTS is easily available for the applicant to utilize.